nodejs/node/doc/api/vm.md

 Creates a new ES `Module` object.

-*Note*: Properties assigned to the `import.meta` object that are objects may allow the `Module` to access information outside the specified `context`, if the object is created in the top level context.
+Properties assigned to the `import.meta` object that are objects may allow the `Module` to access information outside the specified `context`, if the object is created in the top level context.
 Use `vm.runInContext()` to create objects in a specific context.